Why you should care about the warrantless surveillance bill on its way to Trump’s desk

 Privacy organizations who view that question as a central one spoke out against the bill as it made its way to the president’s desk on Thursday.

-Robyn Greene, Policy Counsel and Government Affairs Lead at New America’s Open Technology Institute:
+Robyn Greene, policy counsel and government affairs lead at New America’s Open Technology Institute:

 Neema Singh Guliani, ACLU legislative counsel: